dalenewman/Transformalize/README.md

 # Transformalize

 Transformalize is an extract, transform, and load ([ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)) tool.
 It expedites the process of transforming, and [de-normalizing](https://en.wikipedia.org/wiki/Denormalization) relational data.
-It automates the incremental movement of relational data into value-adding services like data warehouses and search engines.
+It automates the incremental movement of data into value-adding services like data warehouses, search engines, and web-based reporting.

+Unlike other ETL tools, it's not [doodle-ware](http://www.urbandictionary.com/define.php?term=doodleware) or code-driven, it runs entirely off of arrangements.
+It leverages the [Cfg-NET](https://github.com/dalenewman/Cfg-NET) library to help you create valid arrangements that just work.

 It works with many data sources: